mcvoid/mcvoid.github.io/content/docs/game-master-kit/monsters/_index.md

 Swallow Whole           | 5      | Swallow whole on crit, digesting is 1d4/round, daggers damage inside Tenacious               | -      | Immune to morale effects
-Trample                 | -      | Advantage against creatures in touch range the the start of the turn Undead                  | -      | Immune to effects that affect living creatures and mind-affecting spells, curing is reversed, immune to morale effects
+Trample                 | -      | Advantage against creatures in touch range the the start of the turn Undead                  | -      | Immune to effects that affect living creatures and mind-affecting spells, curing is reversed

 ### Table 47: Monster List A